Energy Efficiency Project

 Photo of cars in the Delta College parking lot

 This effort will improve Delta's aging parking lots while also incorporating solar energy production.
-The proposed solar system is anticipated to yield annual savings of approximately $600,000 to $700,000 each year for the College.
+The proposed 3-megawatt solar system is anticipated to yield annual savings of approximately $600,000 to $700,000 each year for the College!

-This project will address the deterioration of asphalt surfaces across the campus.
+This project will also address the deterioration of asphalt surfaces across the campus.
 Each parking lot will undergo a comprehensive evaluation based on its condition and utilization to ascertain whether a complete replacement is necessary or if a top coat sealant along with restriping would suffice.
+Ultimately, we plan to remove and replace about 1.5 million square feet of parking lot surfaces, an area the size of 26 football fields.

 This project also includes enhancements to the College's Heating, Ventilation, and Air Conditioning system, including the central plant system and older buildings constructed in the 1970s.
 This work will include the installation of internal wall piping, new air handling units, the replacement of basement fans, and the incorporation of additional components aimed at improving system efficiency.